tonifalodun/python-network-scanner/README.md

 4) navigate to output folder to view results of the network scan

 ## What I learned
+- learned how automation can be used for network monitoring and data collection
 - network communication using ICMP
-- python object oriented programming
+- python object oriented programming by using classes to organize data
-- error handling
+- error handling to manage failed commands and timeouts
 - modular structure to organize a project efficiently

+## Future Improvements
+- add a graphical user interface (GUI) to improve usability
+- add real-time monitoring capabilities
+- expand scanning functionality and incorperate additional network analysis tools